 Belted Galloway

-The Belted Galloway breed (The Beltie) started and was devloped in teh austere hill country in the Galloway area of south-west Scotland.
-It is blieved to have originated more than 400 years ago; the result of crossing the Galloway cattle with the Dutch Lakenvelder ( A horned, dairy breed) to product a multi-purpose dairy, beef and wool animal, that could deal with the harsh conditions of a Scottish winter.
+The Belted Galloway breed (The Beltie) started and was devloped in the austere hill country in the Galloway area of south-west Scotland.
+It is believed to have originated more than 400 years ago; the result of crossing the Galloway cattle with the Dutch Lakenvelder ( A horned, dairy breed) to product a multi-purpose dairy, beef and wool animal, that could deal with the harsh conditions of a Scottish winter.

-Common to other members of the Galloway family, the Beltieis a naturally polled (hornless) animal.
+Common to other members of the Galloway family, the Beltie is a naturally polled (hornless) animal.
 The distinctive belt markings are also dominant.
 Full blood (100%) Belties are black with a white belt and occasionally express a recessive red colour with a white belt.
 Graded Beltie colours can be black, dun (brown or silver) or red with a white belt.

 Registration (Show) Standard